What Is the SBA Franchise Directory?

 The SBA maintains an official directory of franchise systems that have been reviewed and deemed eligible for SBA financing.[1]
 When a franchise is on the directory, lenders can process SBA loans without requiring additional franchise review.

 The directory includes thousands of franchises across all industries—from fast food to fitness centers to home services.
 It's updated regularly as new franchises are added or existing entries are modified.
+Once you confirm your franchise is listed, the next step is understanding how to finance your franchise acquisition with an SBA 7(a) loan.

 How Do I Check the SBA Franchise Directory?